gao-zhiyi/sfcn/README.md

 * Matplotlib
 * Numpy

-Also, this code should be compatible with Python versions 3.8
+Also, this code should be compatible with Python versions 3.8.
+Our code doesn't require the computer to have a GPU, nor even have pytorch installed.